superluminar-io/transit-gw/README.md

 ## Modularity

-This solution is modular and must be deployed in steps.
+This blueprint is modular and must be deployed in steps.
 The following modules are available and their behavior depends on the configuration provided in the `config.ts` file (see below):
 - `vpc-role`: Creates a CloudFormation template for the deployment role to be used in the target accounts.